getsops/sops/README.rst

 You can also specify these options in the ``.sops.yaml`` config file.

-Note: these three options ``--unencrypted-suffix``, ``--encrypted-suffix``, and ``--encrypted-regex`` are mutually exclusive and cannot both be used in the same file.
+Note: these three options ``--unencrypted-suffix``, ``--encrypted-suffix``, and ``--encrypted-regex`` are mutually exclusive and cannot all be used in the same file.

 Encryption Protocol
 -------------------